Teaching Project

 Time commitment

-Participants are expected to actively participate in all course activities.
+You're expected to actively participate in all course activities.
 In addition to the time spent in workshops and professional learning communities, you should anticipate approximately 10-12 hours per week for preparatory work, independent study and assignments.

 Outcome

 This course is designed to cultivate your academic leadership by guiding you through a project of your choosing – one that allows you to demonstrate and strengthen your ability to lead within your field.
-You'll engage in deep reflection, critically analyse an area of your teaching expertise.
+You'll engage in deep reflection and critically analyse an area of your teaching expertise.
 You will explore new perspectives while honing your leadership skills and driving meaningful change in your teaching and learning environment.

 By the end of the course, you won’t just have refined your own approach – you’ll have developed and implemented impactful strategies, materials, or activities that showcase your leadership in action.
 This process is about more than personal growth; it’s about setting a vision, inspiring others, and leaving a lasting mark on educational practice.

-Recognition of Prior Learning in the Graduate Certificate in University Teaching Practice
+I'm a Graduate Certificate in University Teaching Practice (GCUTP) student

 The Teaching Project course is not eligible for RPL within the GCUTP.
 If you are currently enrolled in, or planning to enrol in, the GCUTP, you will be required to complete this course as part of the program.